 We all know how easy it is to get caught up in things that make you feel frustrated, angry, or disappointed, and before you know it, you may reach the end of your day with those feelings still unresolved.
-Even though your kids may not have the same stresses or daily responsibilities that you do, they can still end their day with feelings of frustration or disappointment.
+Even though your kids or teens may not have the same stresses or daily responsibilities that you do, they can still end their day feeling frustrated, disappointed, or overwhelmed.

 Rather than ending the day on a discouraging note, try redirecting your and your child’s attention to positive thoughts.
 By reflecting on positive things that happened in the day – and considering what caused them – you shift your mindset to the sources of goodness in your life.
 This practice has been shown to increase happiness, reduce stress or anxiety, and improve sleep quality.

-For older kids (and adults!), take five or ten minutes to write down three positive experiences or things that went well and then explain why they went well.
-Ask kids to describe how the experience made them feel at the time.
+For older kids, teens and even adults, taking five to ten minutes to write down what went well and exploring why it felt positive is a great way to end the day on a good note.
+Ask your kids or teens to describe how the experience made them feel at the time.
 If you need help starting the conversation, try:

 - What good things happened today?